PaulGuillen/PaulGuillen/README.md

 ## Some things about me!!

-- 🌳 Starting work at NTT DATA PERU.
+- 🌳 Working at NTT DATA PERU.
 - 🐶 I have two dogs called Rocky and Abby that i love them.
 - 🔭 Degree in systems engineer.
 - 🌱 Responsible with schedules.